When the weather turns hot, we crave cold things like ice cream and ice cold lemonade. What about your dogs?

 Whenever you buy a watermelon for your family, set aside a few pieces to make these frozen watermelon treats for your dog.

-How to make easy Homemade Frozen Watermelon Dog Treats
+How to make Homemade Watermelon Dog Treats

 Simply chop up watermelon and add the pieces to the blender.